smadhukumar/Fiserv/Lab 1. Oracle GoldenGate Bigdata installation.md

 ```

-You have completed lab 1 :) !
-Great Job!:!
+:sunglasses::sunglasses:You have completed lab 1 :star: !
+Great Job! :+1: